allenstetson/dartBattle/README.md

 * VICTORIES
   * "Record a victory"
   * "Tell me the victories"
+  * "Tell me the victories for _", where the user specifies the name of the team or player for which to list victories
   * "Clear all victories"
   * "Clear victories for _", where the user specifies the name of the team or player for which to clear victories
 * PROTOCOLS